ccollicutt/labinski/README.md

 Usage
 -----

-* Create a database that supported by SQLALchemy
+* Create a database that is supported by SQLALchemy (ie. postgres/mysql)

 ```
 git checkout https://github.com/curtisgithub/labinski